The Spring 2014 Anime Preview Guide

 Rating: 2.5 (of 5)

-Although Blue Sky is technically a sequel series to the 2006-2007 series La Corda D'Oro, no familiarity with the original is required.
+Review: Although Blue Sky is technically a sequel series to the 2006-2007 series La Corda d'Oro, no familiarity with the original is required.
 The setting of the series, Seiso Academy, may be the same, this looks like it is also going to follow a music-themed reverse harem path, and hints are dropped that the music fairy so prominent in the first series may eventually pop up here, too, but otherwise this is a different story with an independent cast.

 This time around Kanade is a teen violinist who was apparently a music prodigy at a young age (although she is shown playing a gold-stringed violin much like the one which gave the heroine of the first series her playing ability), but after what looks like a school performance she receives a mysterious, unsigned note asking, “have you reached your limit?”
-She takes this To Heart as she and close friend Kyoya travel to Seiso Academy to visit Ritsu, Kyoya's brother and the third of their childhood playing trio, a prospect that Kanade looks forward to but Kyoya does not.
+She takes this to heart as she and close friend Kyoya travel to Seiso Academy to visit Ritsu, Kyoya's brother and the third of their childhood playing trio, a prospect that Kanade looks forward to but Kyoya does not.
 There they discover that Ritsu has turned a bit colder and more formal but still invites (or rather, practically forces) them to join Seiso and participate with him in an upcoming music competition to determine the best music school in the nation.
 Kanade ultimately agrees, and so does Kyoya (who is obviously in undeclared love with her), but both are shocked when they are named to Ritsu's competition team over other established Orchestra Club members.

 The entirely different approach here gives this new installment in the franchise a fresher feel and somewhat stronger premise, as instead of learning to play the heroine is apparently going to have to deal with club members none too pleased about her being chosen for the competition team.
 Still, plenty of bishonen guys are hanging around to tantalize female franchise fans and (presumably) woo Kanade, and even the top competitors from other schools are (naturally) bishonen, too.
 Like with the first series, the regular doses of interpretations of classical music should be a treat, but its timing could be better; it suffers by comparison to Kamigama no Asobi in the technical and artistic department, as while it's hardly an ugly series, it simply cannot match those standards.
 But the target audience isn't likely to care, and it certainly knows what audience it is catering to.
 It is no more likely than its competitor to drawn in anyone not normally enamored with reverse harem fare, either, as it story shows little sign so far of doing anything special.
 So watch this one if your priority is the music and the other one if your priority is the visuals, as story-wise they come out about the same.